experimentAccount2/slpkg/README.rst

 target as well as easy to understand and use, also use color to highlight packages and display warning messages, etc.

-Also you can install official packages of your favorite distribution directly from the official repositories of Slackware.
-Even you can check for the official updates and install them.

 Features
 --------